openshift/training/10-Wiring-Components.md

     MYSQL_PASSWORD=redhat
     MYSQL_DATABASE=mydb

 At this point, you probably have a build running and a second deployment.
-That second deployment is because we've changed the configuration of the deployment, which results in a new deployment.
+The `deploymentConfig` has a trigger defined on it called *ConfigChange*.
+Becuase we *changed* the environment variables, that constituted a *ConfigChange*, which *triggers* a new deployment.
+In this case, the 2nd deployment.

 For example, `oc get pod` might look like: